Your session has timed out

 Again, I’m sure you don’t see much difference.
 Hint: Word doesn’t have glowy swords either.

-It might not seem like it, but there are big differences between the two formats and choosing one is as crucial as deciding what skills to put on your resume.
+It might not seem like it, but there are big differences between the two formats and choosing the right one is critical.

-So, which format do you choose?
-Should you pick a doc or a PDF resume format?
+So, which file format do you choose?
+Should you pick an MS Word doc or the PDF resume format?

 This article will tell you how to decide which file format to use when saving a resume so that you can be sure that a hiring manager will read it.